DarwinLegaspi/TechChallenge/README.md

         if a product does not exist
           respond with bad request

-          major Assumption
+        Assumptions
              An Order can contain multiple product orders, and if one of product order is unfulfillable, mark the order as unfulfillable

              An order run is the list of input orderIds

+             When an order can not be fulfilled and the product quantity on hand is already below the reorder threshold, then a purchase order will not be raised.
+             This is because no stock was taken from the product quantity on hand.